Vietnam Rural Villages Trek

 Day 4 – Pu Luong Nature Reserve

-Crack of dawn, and you’re off to catch the valley in its morning best – soaked in a golden haze and decked out in every shade of green you can imagine!
+Crack of dawn, and you’re off to catch the valley in its morning best – soaked in a golden haze and decked out in every shade of green you can imagine.
 As soon as your feet hit the trail, you’re stepping into a world where rice terraces unfold like a living, breathing postcard, so you’ll want to make sure your camera is fully-charged for today.

 After exploring the rice terraces, it’s all downhill (in a good way) to the valley’s base, zigzagging through roads and villages that haven’t seen a traffic jam ever.
-Of course, you can’t hike on an empty stomach, so the plan is to break up the hiking with a picnic lunch before tackling the rest of the day’s 13 kilometres of trekking.

 Accommodation: Pu Luong Valley Home (or similar)